implydata/druid-datagenerator/docs/genspec-states.md

 1. [Variable](#variables) values are set.
 2. Based on a the [emitter description](./genspec-emitters.md), an event is emitted.
-3. The generator waits for a period of time.
+3. The generator delays for a period of time.
 4. The next state is selected.

 The selection of the next state is probabilistic, meaning it's possible for the output events to be stochastic (ie, they have a random probability distribution).